 The first study gave 6,000 male doctors over the age of 65 either a multivitamin or a placebo for 12 years.
-The headline-grabbing take-away was that there was no difference in memory problems between the two groups.
-But what the headlines failed to mention was that the multivitamin takers experienced an 8 percent lower risk of cancer — 12 percent excluding prostate cancer.
+The headline-grabbing takeaway was that there was no difference in memory problems between the two groups.
+But what the headline fails to mention was that “the same study had previously found that multivitamins might modestly reduce the risk of cancer and cataracts.”
+Subjects experienced an eight percent lower risk of cancer — 12 percent excluding prostate cancer.
 And according to a cover story in the January 2015 issue of The Center for Science in the Public Interest’s Nutrition Action, if you look at men over 70 in the study, that number shoots up to 18 percent.

 It’s hard not to question those numbers.
 Furthermore, heart issues are just one part of overall health.

 That said, there was no knowledge of any known nutritional deficiencies in this study.
-Also, various brands were used featuring various levels of various nutrients.
+Also, various brands were used, featuring various levels of various nutrients.
 In other words, they weren’t sure what kinds or how much of these micronutrients were being taken.
 Not much in the way of control!

 And when it comes to epidemiological studies, people have wildly different lifestyles, so how can we parse those lifestyles in order to understand what’s causing what in the body — and how can researchers be sure people are actually complying?